wang2226/FOLK/README.md

 ## Results

-The experiment results reported in Table 2 from the paper is listed in ```Final_Results``` folder.
+The experiment results reported in Table 2 from the paper are listed in ```Final_Results``` folder.
 To evaluate the results, please execute the following script:

 ```sh
 ./results.sh